fleetdm/fleet/articles/fleet-4.25.0.md

 For upgrade instructions, see our [upgrade guide](https://fleetdm.com/docs/deploying/upgrading-fleet) in the Fleet docs.

 ## Highlights
-- Mark high-impact policies as critical
+- Mark high-impact policies as critical.
-- View login attempts and user updates
+- View login attempts and user updates.
-- View MDM status of Windows workstations
+- View MDM status of Windows workstations.

 ## Mark high-impact policies as critical
 **Available in Fleet Premium**